SidNimbvikar062/pursuit-ai-native-june/unit converter/README.md

 Click the extension icon in your toolbar to open the popup.

 Enter a value, select your "From" and "To" units, choose a category, and toggle scientific notation as desired.
 The conversion will happen automatically!

+What I Learned Directing AI
+Developing this Unit Converter with AI has been an insightful journey, highlighting both the power and nuances of collaborative coding.

+Iterative Debugging is Key: There were instances where initial UI adjustments, like fitting the "Length" category box or centering labels, didn't immediately translate perfectly in the live browser extension.
+This required a patient, iterative approach to debugging.
+We specifically refined CSS properties like box-sizing, padding, margin, and width: calc() to ensure elements rendered consistently across the fixed-size popup window.
+This back-and-forth demonstrated the importance of targeted CSS adjustments and sometimes explicit overrides to achieve precise layout.

+UI/UX Refinement is a Process: The evolution of the app's visual design, from a "plain" look to a "soft blue," then a "gothic swirl," and finally a "dark mode" with a clean aesthetic, involved numerous queries (approximately 5-7 distinct requests focused solely on visual styling and layout adjustments).
+Each change required careful consideration of how colors, spacing, and element sizing affected the overall user experience within a compact browser popup.
+This iterative design process underscores that visual appeal and usability are refined through continuous feedback and adjustment.

+The Value of Specificity: When UI issues arose, the solution often involved increasing the specificity of CSS rules (e.g., applying display: block to labels in style.css even if block was in Tailwind classes in popup.html) or adjusting the CSS Box Model via box-sizing.
+This taught me that while utility frameworks are powerful, direct CSS can still be essential for fine-tuning layout in constrained environments like browser extensions.